 During 1965 crop destruction acreage constituted 42% of the total land area covered by herbicides, with the remainder sprayed for defoliation.
-Although the 65,949 acres of crops sprayed in 1965 was less than a third of the crop area sprayed in the peak year of 1967, the ratio of crop destruction acreage to defoliation acreage peaked in 1965,12 Washington significantly relaxed controls on crop destruction during the year, making the approval for such operations much easier to obtain.
+Although the 65,949 acres of crops sprayed in 1965 was less than a third of the crop area sprayed in the peak year of 1967, the ratio of crop destruction acreage to defoliation acreage peaked in 1965.12 Washington significantly relaxed controls on crop destruction during the year, making the approval for such operations much easier to obtain.
 In July 1965, Ambassador Lodge cabled the State Department requesting authority to expand the crop destruction program sufficiently to make a major impact on Viet Cong food supplies.
 For the expansion, he also requested authority to change the May 1963 guidelines to allow crop destruction operations in more populated and less remote areas of South Vietnam, if the insurgents dominated these areas and if significant military gains would result.
 Lodge evaluated past crop destruction operations favorably.
-He concluded that the Viet Cong had suffered considerable hardships from them, while the adverse reactions of the local people had been manageable.13 He had received a similarly favorable evaluation from MACV, and MACV had published its own positive opinion of crop destruction at about the same time.14

-More liberal guidelines resulted from favorable Washington-Letion on Lodge's request.
-The new authority Saigon received on Accontinued the practice of requiring the U.S. Ambassador and a senior Vietnamese official to approve, personally, each crop-destruction tion.
-The message extended the range of permissible targets to inchremote and more highly populated areas where the Viet Cong werencing significant food supply problems.
-The mountainous areas of Vietnam and the foothills and valleys immediately surrounding the specifically included, while the flat coastal lowlands and the souther area where food was plentiful were excluded.
-Very populous area guerrilla control was recent or not firm were to be evaluated on a case basis, and if the advantages of crop destruction were clearly over Washington authorization for specific targets could be sought.
-It authority continued the requirement for a thorough psychological plan for every crop destruction operation.
+He concluded that the Viet Cong had suffered considerable hardships from them, while the adverse reactions of the local people had been manageable.13 He had received a similarly favorable evaluation from MACV, and MACV had published its own positive opinion of crop destruction at about the same time.14 More liberal guidelines resulted from favorable Washington-level action on Lodge's request.
+The new authority Saigon received on August 7 continued the practice of requiring the U.S. Ambassador and a senior South Vietnamese official to approve, personally, each crop-destruction operation.
+The message extended the range of permissible targets to include less remote and more highly populated areas where the Viet Cong were experiencing significant food supply problems.
+The mountainous areas of Central Vietnam and the foothills and valleys immediately surrounding them were specifically included, while the flat coastal lowlands and the southern Delta area where food was plentiful were excluded.
+Very populous areas where guerrilla control was recent or not firm were to be evaluated on a case-by-case basis, and if the advantages of crop destruction were clearly overriding, Washington authorization for specific targets could be sought.
+This new authority continued the requirement for a thorough psychological warfare plan for every crop destruction operation.15

-Ranch Hand flew crop destruction missions in Kontum and Blatter provinces during the middle part of 1965.
-Between August 15 and 8 ber 13, 29 sorties sprayed crops in Quang Tri and Thua Thien Province October 20, extensive crop destruction operations began in War Zone continued until December 17.
-Ranch Hand flew 163 sorties and 137,650 gallons of herbicide during these operations.
-The C-123 fighter support from F-100, F-5, and A-4 aircraft as well as the A-1E.
-By November 13, 1965, three more C-123s, spray-modified Fairchild-Hiller facility at Crestview, Florida, were in place at To Nhut with trained crews.
-This brought the Ranch Hand complete spray-equipped aircraft to seven.
-Their designation was changed same month to UC-123.
-By this time, the use of H-34 helicopter is spraying had almost totally ceased.
-Ground forces, however, retain pack sprayers for use against small plots.
+Ranch Hand flew crop destruction missions in Kontum and Binh Dinh provinces during the middle part of 1965.
+Between August 15 and September 13, 29 sorties sprayed crops in Quang Tri and Thua Thien Provinces.
+On October 20, extensive crop destruction operations began in War Zone D and continued until December 17.
+Ranch Hand flew 163 sorties and sprayed 137,650 gallons of herbicide during these operations.
+The C-123s received fighter support from F-100, F-5, and A-4 aircraft as well as the familiar A-1E.
+By November 13, 1965, three more C-123s, spray-modified at the Fairchild-Hiller facility at Crestview, Florida, were in place at Tan Son Nhut with trained crews.
+This brought the Ranch Hand complement of spray-equipped aircraft to seven.
+Their designation was changed in that same month to UC-123.
+By this time, the use of H-34 helicopters for crop spraying had almost totally ceased.
+Ground forces, however, retained back pack sprayers for use against small plots.
 16